olengedavid/Vibrant-Village-Foundation-Doc/README.md

 |4     |Their phone number|
 |

 A farmer who initiates registration process is automatically at `step0` of registration.
 When they resume the process, question for `step1` will be asked.
 This means that the questions we ask the farmer is always  a step a head of the step we have in the database.

+**KOBO**

+[KoBoToolbox](https://support.kobotoolbox.org/new_form.html) is a free and open source software that is used for field data collection.
+The field officers use the kobo forms to collect farmer data which are later transmitted to Vibrant repo via a webhook.

+The data can be collected while the devices are offline and be transmitted once the device get connected to the internet.

+**koBo farmer registration form format**
+- farmer name as it appearson the id card.
+- farmer year of birth.
+- national id.
+- farmer's nearest school.
+- phone number.
+- sublocation.
+- please take gps of home if possible .
+- farmer gender.
+- deviceId.
+- group leader Id.
+- nok name.
+- nok id.
+- nok gender.
+- realationship
+- nok year of birth.

+The form ensure data integrity rules are adhered to which reduces errors leading to better quality data.

+**WEB**

 Registered farmers can be divided into stations based on locality and groupes according to  shared interest.
 A farmer's next of kin details are also captured to determine inheritance rights if a person dies.
 Farmers index page can display all farmers on variation of options, such as : qualified, non-qualified, sales group, groupless and registered farmers.